 Wave c in zigzag

 Based on Elliott Wave Theory, a correction occurs after a motive phase, with the initial signs of a Zigzag correction identified.
-Wave A of a Zigzag will always consist of five sub waves.
-Spotting three sub waves after the five in wave A, generating wave B, means that wave C will naturally follow with another set of five sub waves.
-This pattern—five sub waves in A, three in B, and then five in C—represents a complete zigzag correction.
-Wave C’s impulse provides an easy trading opportunity because this predictable pattern helps traders forecast the market’s direction, allowing them to profit from the movement signaled by these sequences.
+Wave A of a zigzag will always consist of five subwaves.
+Spotting three subwaves after the five in wave A, generating wave B, means that wave C will naturally follow with another set of five subwaves.
+This pattern—five subwaves in A, three in B, and then five in C—represents a complete zigzag correction.
+Wave C’s impulse provides an effortless trading opportunity because this predictable pattern helps traders forecast the market’s direction, allowing them to profit from the movement signaled by these sequences.

 Bitcoin/Daily Chart

-The C wave correction in the Zigzag pattern is a natural impulsive pattern.
+The C-wave correction in the zigzag pattern is a natural impulse pattern.
 It has all of the conditions commonly found in an impulsive wave.
 It may also include a large rally.

-In an Impulse, the aim for Wave 3 is usually set to be at least 161% of the length of Wave 1.
-This projection implies that Wave 3 frequently exceeds the length of Wave 1, demonstrating the wave’s significant momentum and trend acceleration within the Elliott Wave pattern.
+Typically, in an impulse, we aim for Wave 3 to be at least 161% longer than Wave 1.
+This means that Wave 3 showing strong movement and faster trends in the Elliott Wave pattern.

 As we examine trading in Wave C within a Zigzag correction, we will look at the Bitcoin chart below.
 It is possible that Wave B may end in March 2022.
 Then the focus changes to whether sub wave 1 of wave C occurred or not.